-Built on a moraine spur overlooking the valley floor, Aremd is the largest village in the valley and provides an exciting mix of traditional terraced farming and streets that seem to be permanently gridlocked by goats and cattle.
-Continuing east and crossing the floodplain your route takes you along mule tracks and up into the high rocky cliffs above the valley.
+Built on a moraine spur overlooking the valley floor, Aremd is the largest village in the valley.
+It provides an exciting mix of traditional terraced farming and streets that seem to be permanently gridlocked by goats and cattle.
+Continuing east and crossing the floodplain, your route takes you along mule tracks and up into the high rocky cliffs above the valley.

 Accommodation: Refuge LeMouflons (dormitory; optional upgrade to a private room)